Costs of the WFI Fellowship

-Nearly all of the Fellowship Fee goes towards paying your monthly stipend.
-Fellows receive a monthly salary of approximately $1,600 USD pre-tax.
+The Fellowship Fee goes towards paying your monthly stipend and full program operations.
+Fellows receive a monthly salary of approximately $1,600 USD pre-tax (this is only an estimate and is different for everyone based on taxes).
 The salary is generally sufficient to cover rent for shared housing, utilities, phone, and food on an average budget.
 Individual lifestyle differences may result in higher or lower costs.
 You will also receive a public transportation pass for the Portland metro area.
 You can read more about this in our WFI Fellowship Program Basics document.

 You must have a social security number to receive your monthly stipend.
 You can apply for a number upon arrival in the US, but it may take anywhere from 2-8 weeks before your number is sent to you.
 Please bring enough funds to cover at least your first months’ living costs until you can be put on payroll to receive your stipend.

 Separate from the WFI Fellowship Program Fee are the J-1 visa program application fees.
 Like the Fellowship Program Fee, there are matching funds to cover 50% of the J-1 visa program fees.
 Fellows will pay 50% of the visa program application fee directly to Experience International (EI) and WFI pays the other 50% of the visa fees directly to Experience International.
 There are other fees associated with the visa that are the responsibility of the applicant.
 Please download and read the J1 Visa Exchange Visitor Program Fees document for a complete breakdown of the J-1 Visa Exchange Visitor Program costs.
 These fees are charged by EI and/or the US government and are not under our control and are therefore subject to change.